brickviking/minecrafty/README.md

 * wget (to fetch files.)
 * Java (either OpenJDK, Oracle JDK or equivalents.)
 * Other minecraft requirements (decent video card, recent machine, enough memory.)
 * Some terminal, to run this script and see its output.
+Not absolutely mandatory, but you'll thank me if something goes wrong and you can see it.

 Who this is for:
 * People who use modified jars.